 Over 200 guests had booked cruises with us that would stop off at Monaco and included a ticket for the famous race in May.
 Once my colleagues and I had helped our guests settle into their seats, I found myself sitting alongside them watching the 2015, 73rd annual event.
 And not just from the fan-zone or the cheap seats at the back, but in the main 'T' stand.
 I'm facing the pit stop area, directly opposite Lewis Hamilton's pit with his name blazoned boldly on top of the entrance.

-When it has seemed that it just can't get any better in terms of the destinations I am sent to, I'm often surprised.
+When it has seemed that it just can't get any better, I'm often surprised.
 Let's go back to my first assignment - Los Angeles, for a week in March of 2014.

-Check back next Friday for the next part of Gillian’s Diary Of A Tour Ambassador series
+Check back next Friday for the latest instalment of Gillian’s Day in the Life of a Tour Ambassador series.

 Hailing from sleepy Northumberland, Gillian Lowes realised her passion for travel at a young age and always dreamt of glamourous worldwide adventures.
 Having worked in a variety of travel roles over the years – including as a Front Office and Operations Manager aboard a cruise ship – Gill became an ROL Tour Ambassador back in 2013.
 At the last count, Gill has visited over 70 countries!